-The University's Workplace Violence Prevention Program provides information to the College community about preventing and responding to incidents of workplace violence at the College's worksites and facilities and seeks to develop programs which will prevent or reduce the likelihood of threats or acts of workplace violence.
-The Program seeks to ensure that any incident, complaint, or report of workplace violence is taken seriously and dealt with appropriately.
-The Program implements the Workplace Violence Prevention Policy adopted by the Board of Trustees on February 28, 2011.
-As set forth therein, workplace violence is defined as any physical assault or acts of aggressive behavior occurring where an employee performs any work-related duty in the course of his or her employment, including but not limited to:
+The City University of New York is committed to the prevention of workplace violence and will respond promptly to any threats and/or acts of violence.
+Through this Workplace Violence Prevention Program, the College is providing information to the College community about preventing and responding to incidents of workplace violence at the College's worksites and facilities and is developing programs which will prevent or reduce the likelihood of threats or acts of workplace violence.
+The Program seeks to ensure that any incident, complaint, or report of workplace violence is taken seriously and addressed appropriately.
+The Program implements the Workplace Violence Prevention Policy adopted by the Board of Trustees on September 26, 2011.
+As set forth therein, workplace violence is defined as any physical assault or act of aggressive behavior occurring where an employee performs any work-related duty in the course of his or her employment, including but not limited to: